redbear/Duo/docs/how_it_works.md

 1. Monitor the USB serial to determine if ymodom or Arduino avr dude uploading user application procedure should enter.
 Once enter the uploading procedure, the user application is uploaded via  USB serial and once finished, the Duo perform a soft-reset.

 2. Manage the network connection.
 It will disconnect the network connection from AP  and turn off the WiFi if requested by user application.
-It will try to connect to the AP which is configured in the DCT.
+It will try to connect to the AP which is configured in the DCT if requested by user application or, the system mode is set to [`AUTOMATIC`](https://docs.particle.io/reference/firmware/photon/#automatic-mode) in user application.
 The Duo is capable of storing up to 5 WiFi credentials.
 When trying to connect to AP, it tries the configured AP one by one in the sequence you configuring them, until the Duo connects to one of the AP successfully.
 If the Duo can not connect to any of the configured AP, then it will try again in the next system loop.

 3. Enter Listening Mode if requested by user application or by keeping pressing the SETUP button for at least 3 seconds.
 In the Listening Mode, the RGB blinks blue and it broadcasts a WiFi SoftAP and BLE Peripheral.
 During the mode, you can configure WiFi credentials via SoftAP and BLE Peripheral, update system firmware and user application via SoftAP, fetch device ID and system firmware version and so on.
 Once entering the Listening Mode, neither the system loop nor user application will execute, since it  will block in the Listening Mode until a valid WiFi credentials is configured or updating firmware completed or exiting Listening Mode function is called in user application.